mozilla/legal-docs/en/subscription_services_tos.md

 Please note that it may take up to 2 months starting from receipt by us of complete information required to provide the Services for opt-out requests to be handled by Data Broker Sites.

 __Limits.__ You understand that the results of the Services are in direct correlation with the promptness and completeness of information provided by you to us.
-Although Firefox Monitor and [Have I Been Pwned](https://haveibeenpwned.com/), strive to have current data, there is no guarantee that either will have complete or timely records of all public data breaches.
+Although Mozilla Monitor and [Have I Been Pwned](https://haveibeenpwned.com/), strive to have current data, there is no guarantee that either will have complete or timely records of all public data breaches.

 _You also understand Mozilla does not control data brokers and therefore cannot guarantee that they will honor requests to delete data._
 To learn more about the data that Mozilla, HIBP, and OneRep process, you can see the [Mozilla Subscription Services Privacy Notice](https://www.mozilla.org/privacy/subscription-services).